mdunlap1/mrfy/README.md

 Consequently the aim is not to convert to say parquet format for efficient querying, rather to stream parse the data and extract relevant records.

-The Aetna Signature Administrators MRF is available as a compressed JSON file.
-The compressed size if about 5 GiB.
-If fully de-compressed it would be about 200 GiB.
-This program decompresses in chunks, and parses a stream of data, instead of decompressing the whole file.

 ## Use
 ### Writing an input query file.
-The file will specify one or more NPIs (National Provider Numbers) and one or more billing codes.

-We need a line that says npi under which we will have one NPI listed per line indented with one or more spaces.
+The input file should contain an un-indented line that says "npi" followed by one or more lines under it, each specifying an npi and being indented with one or more spaces (not tabs).

-The billing codes will be indented with one more spaces and listed under a line containing either the billing codes type or an asterisk if we do not care (or know) what the type is.
+Billing codes are similarly specified, by a non-indented line fiving the billing code type, followed by one or more billing codes of that type, each written on its own line and indented with one or more spaces (not tabs).
+Instead of a billing code type, one can put an asterisk.

+NOTE: The program will pull data that matches the code *regardless* of
+      the code type.
+The code type is specified for readability and for a final printout that tells which (code, code type) pair didn't have billing records for the given NPIs.
+If using asterisk for type, the failure to match is reported only if there were absolutely no matches *of any billing code type* for that code.

 For example: